Attack Surface Discovery User Guide

 In order to use this template, you will need to install and run the open-source attack surface discovery tool Amass, by OWASP.
 Because the dashboards connect directly to the Amass database, there are few requirements on how you operate the tool.

-You can install Amass in a variety of methods, as described in their documentation.
+You can install Amass in a variety of methods, as

 In order to populate the database, you'll need to run a discovery using Amass.
 Because the PowerBI template is pulling directly from the Amass Sqlite database, you can run multiple discoveries over time for continuous reporting.